 Currently affected uses case:

-- paths with wrongly parsed command sequence (very few) - (mainly solved since 1.7.3) Text using custom fonts with very big ascender/descender and of wich canvas is not able to measure extension. - Groups not initialized correctly ( created empty and not updated after using the .add method, please use addWithUpdate)
+- (mainly solved since 1.7.7) sometimes things can look blurry - (mainly solved since 1.7.8) paths with wrongly parsed command sequence (very few) - (mainly solved since 1.7.3) Text using custom fonts with very big ascender/descender and of wich canvas is not able to measure extension. - Groups not initialized correctly ( created empty and not updated after using the .add method, please use addWithUpdate)